Featured 1 post left

 Rosh Hashanah Customs, Explained

 Rosh Hashanah is the celebration of the New Year according to the Hebrew calendar.
-It is celebrated by millions of Jewish communities worldwide in a variety of ways.
+It is observed by millions of Jewish communities worldwide in a variety of ways.

 While a typical secular New Year celebration usually involves balloons, champagne, parties, and watching the ball drop in Times Square, the Jewish New Year has its own rich traditions and rituals, like tossing bread into moving water and putting a fish head on the dinner table!